Beth Keller

 Elizabeth Ann Keller (born June 25, 1978) is an American soccer player who last played for the Carolina Courage in the Women's United Soccer Association.

 High school career

-She played on the men's varsity soccer team at Hilton Head Island High School in South Carolina and was elected to Parade Magazine's All-American Girls Soccer Team in 1996.
+She played on the men's varsity soccer team from the seventh through twelfth grades at Hilton Head Island High School in South Carolina, was a two-time South Carolina Girls State Player of the Year, rated as one of the nation's top 25 high women's high school players, and was elected to Parade Magazine's All-American Girls Soccer Team in 1996.
+Keller was inducted to the Hilton Head High Athletic Hall of Fame in 2003.
+Her sister, Missy Keller, was also inducted in 2010.